Skip to Content

 At the same time, however, several vital programs were left out of the Mayor’s budget and remain on the chopping block due to expiring federal or city funds.
 If elected leaders do not act to restore funding, these programs—which include restorative justice practices, school nurses, Student Success Centers, the Mental Health Continuum, and the immigrant family communications and outreach initiative—will face significant cuts or elimination as soon as this July.
 Moreover, the Mayor’s investments in 3-K, preschool special education, and community schools do not represent a full restoration.
 As the budget process moves forward, the City must go further and sustain funding for initiatives and services that our students can’t afford to lose.

-Read the Coalition’s statement in response to the release of the FY 2025 Executive Budget.
+Read the Coalition’s statement in response to the release of the FY 2025 Executive Budget and the Coalition’s statement on the final budget agreement.

 Read the Call to Action